 SEC hasn't approved bitcoin ETFs as agency chief says its X account was hacked

-The Securities and Exchange Commission said Tuesday that a post from the agency on X puportedly approving spot bitcoin exchange-traded funds was fake, saying its account had been breached.
+The Securities and Exchange Commission said Tuesday that a post from the agency on X purportedly approving spot bitcoin exchange-traded funds was fake, saying its account had been breached.

 The SEC's official account on the platform, formerly known as Twitter, was "compromised," SEC Chair Gary Gensler said in a post from his official account on X.